 FIGURE PAGE 6.19 Baliza Avifauna installed on a power line in Europe.
 97 6.20 The Avifaune Spiral is commonly used in France and other parts of Europe.
 98 6.21 Avifaune Spirals installed.
 98 6.22 The Mace Bird Lite is a spiral device with a central fluorescent tube that is illuminated by the ambient electrical field.
-98 6.23 The RIBE line marking device is available as a swinging triangular tag or as a series of black-and-white, rigid plastic pieces that swing (pictured).
-99 6.24 The Inotec BFD 88, a South African device, is a reflective)) stainless steel sphere reported to be visible from all angles and in low-light conditions.
-99 6.25 Tree wire on all three phases of a distribution line marked with suspended devices.
-100 6.26 Tree wire (right of pole) and standard wire (left of pole) on a distribution line.
+98 6.23 The RIBE line marking device is available as a swinging triangular tag or as a series of black-and-white, rigid plastic pieces that swing (pictured) 00 6.24 The Inotec BFD 88, a South African device, is a reflective stainless steel sphere reported to be visible from all angles)) 6.25 and in low-light conditions.
+99 6.26 with suspended devices.
+Tree wire (right of pole) and standard wire (left of pole) 100 6.20 on a distribution line.
 101 6.27 Collision-electrocutions cause an electrical short, like this one caused by tree branches, and can kill two or three birds in a flock even if only one bird makes phase-to-phase contact.
-101 6.28 Tree wire on the top phase conductor of a two-phase distribution Ime (vertical configuration) with line marking devices.
-102 7.I Utility employee training should include the reasons and methods for reporting bird mortalities, nest management protocols, proper disposal of carcasses, applicable regulations, and the consequences of non-compliance.
-104 7.2 An Avian Protection Plan may include opportunities to enhance avian populations or habitat with nesting structures, habitat restoration, or other projects.
-107 7.3 Raising public awareness about avian collisions and the utility's commitment to avian protection can increase support for an Avian Protection Plan.
-108 7.4 Integrating an Avian Protection Plan into an electric utility's operations will help the utility meet demands for reliable, cost-efficient, and environmentally compatible power delivery while protecting and enhancing bird populations.
-IIO B.I Classes used to describe birds' approach, crossing, and departure altitudes in collision studies on transmission lines 100 (after James and Haak 1979).
+101 6.28 Tree wire on the top phase conductor of a two-phase distribution line (vertical configuration) with line marking devices.
+102 7.1 Utility employee training should include the reasons and methods for reporting bird mortalities, nest management protocols, proper disposed of generations, and the generations of non-compliance.
+104 7.2 An Avian Protection Plan may include opportunities to enhance avian populations or habitat with nesting structures, habitat 7.3 restoration, or other projects.
+Raising public awareness about avian collisions and the utility's 107 commitment to avian protection can increase support for an Avian Protection Plan.
+108 7.4 Integrating an Avian Protection Plan into an electric utility's operations will help the utility meet demands for reliable, cost officient, and environmentally compatible power delivery while protecting and enhancing bird populations.
+110 B.I Classes used to describe birds' approach, crossing, and departure altitudes in collision studies on transmission lines (after James and Haak 1979).
 139